-On the surface, it seems reasonable (if not ideal) to govern through the expertise, reputation, and credibility of individuals and this is what delegation aims to leverage.
-However, due to unequal access to quality education, resources, and associate networks; there is a gross disadvantage that underpins a 'Meritocracy' -- primarily these are socioeconomic factors that impact access and opportunity over accumulated generations.
-Still, this is more of an ethical matter which none-the-less can still yield efficient and effective governance; albeit room for improvement.
+On the surface, it seems reasonable (if not ideal) to govern through the expertise, reputation, and credibility of individuals which is what delegation aims to leverage.
+However, unequal access to quality education, resources, and associate networks is a gross disadvantage that underpins a 'Meritocracy.'
+Primarily, these are socioeconomic factors that impact access and opportunity over accumulated generations.
+Still, this is more of an ethical matter that can still yield efficient and effective governance, albeit with room for improvement.

-In practical application, not always will the 'wisdom of the crowd' lead to the best outcome, regardless of popularity; this is especially true for proposals that are technical, complex and highly sensitive.
+In practical application, not always will the 'wisdom of the crowd' lead to the best outcome, regardless of popularity; this is especially true for proposals that are technical, complex, and highly sensitive.
 In this regard, nuance considerations are generally overlooked or incomprehensible to the layman.
-The ideal approach is to lean into the relevant expertise, credibility and reputation of delegates.
-In this way, consensus typically follows in hindsight -- as any conceptual understanding will always be limited.
+The ideal approach is to lean into delegates' relevant expertise, credibility, and reputation.
+In this way, consensus typically follows in hindsight, as any conceptual understanding will always be limited.

-The traditional beliefs held around plutocracies, don't really apply within the context of on-chain delegation.
-The reason being is unlike traditional election cycles and governments; a delegate's power may also be revoked at any time.
+The traditional beliefs held around plutocracies don't apply within the context of on-chain delegation.
+The reason being is unlike traditional election cycles and governments, a delegate's power may also be revoked at any time.
 This introduces additional and ongoing accountability on a proposal-by-proposal basis.
 In a way, an on-chain delegation is a form of representative democracy that has a much more responsive adjustment to individual preference.
-Even so, delegation still remains a more or less passive involvement for most; one where consensus is generally only evaluated in hindsight.
+Even so, delegation still remains a more or less passive involvement for most, one where consensus is generally only evaluated in hindsight.